 Many law schools have also recognized the ominous nature of this trend.
 Without fair access to judicial clerkships, both law schools and their graduates lose significant opportunities.
 For recent law school graduates, serving as a judicial law clerk is a mark of distinction and honor that advances their career opportunities throughout the legal profession.
 Former law clerks generally have an advantage when pursuing careers in academia, in government as high level appointees, as litigators in prestigious areas of the private sector, and in securing appointments to the bench.

-The 2021 Program will be held virtually on February 18-20, 2021 during the ABA Midyear.
+The 2024 Program will be held on February 1-3, 2024 during the ABA Midyear.
 The program is designed to:

 - allow judges, law students, and former law clerks to develop close personal working relationships